 gun(s).
 Without an object for danger, there can be no actual

 Also, there is the question of perception of danger.
-It appears
+It

-Fincher's local good conduct perceived no threat
+responsible for Fincher's local good conduct perceived no threat

 from his possession of machine gun(s).
 Since perception of

 danger is a variable concept, depending on the beholder, isn't the

-officials most knowledgeable about Fincher
+officials most knowledgeable about Fincher and most locally

-Accordingly, the only conditions under which it can clearly be asserted
+Accordingly, the only conditions under which it can clearly be

-not founded in general or local reality.
+some "authority" not founded in general or local reality.

-Otherwise, Fincher's possession of machine gun(s) can not have been
+Otherwise, Fincher's possession of machine gun(s) can not have

-"dangerous and unusual."
+not "dangerous and unusual."

 VII.
 Application of definitions and use in Heller to Fincher

 - handguns only.
-When thinking focally
+When thinking focally about handguns in

-unusual" weapons, for this context.
+weapons, for this specific context.

 Machine guns would certainly be unusual in D.C., because people

-decision, even handguns affirmed in Heller were unusual in D.C., and were argued by many opponents to Heller
+decision, even handguns affirmed in Heller were unusual in D.C., and were argued by

 to be dangerous.
 Thus, as of the writing of Heller, handguns were

 definitely "unusual" in D.C.
 One must presume from this that

 Also, since most machine guns are rifles, and there are definitely